-ASR supports several source environments like VMware (with or without vCenter), Hyper-V VMs (with or without SCVMM), AWS workloads, physical servers, and Azure VMs.
+ASR supports several source environments like VMware (with or without vCenter), Hyper-V VMs (with or without SCVMM), physical servers, and Azure VMs.
+It can also be used for DR of machines in other cloud service providers like AWS or from third party hosting services using the same process that is used for protecting physical servers.
 It is important to note that there are different requirements based on the source environment.

 For example, VMware VMs would require additional resources such as a configuration server, process server, and mobility services to help manage, coordinate, and send the encrypted and compressed data chunks to the Recovery Services destination.

 The next step is to prepare the target environment in Azure.
 The very first thing to do would be to create a Recovery Services Vault in Azure.
 The Recovery Services Vault will house the replication settings and manage the replication.Next step is to create storage and network accounts which will house the replicated on-premises machines (note: for the storage accounts you’ll have to decide between standard and premium account types, and set the LRS and GRS replication options based on your RPO).

 Lastly, it is time to configure and enable replication.
 After the source and target have been prepped, you need to create a replication plan that aligns with your RTO and RPO objectives.
 Now select the Virtual Machines to be replicated and select the Replication policy that you defined earlier.

 Finally, enable the initial replica (note: this process can take quite some time).
 After the initial replication is complete, ASR replicates data in incremental chunks (changed data) at an interval defined by your replication policy.

 Now that you have performed the replication, it is time to validate the setup and determine if and what changes you need to make if you have to execute a failover.